Retail IT & Security

 Trigger: Security telemetry indicates potential unauthorized access.

-First Response: Contain account scope, revoke active risk sessions, and execute incident notification path.
+First response: Contain account scope, revoke active risk sessions, and execute incident notification path.

 Stabilization: Complete remediation actions and update access governance and detection workflows.